-To begin let’s first summarize what exactly “influencer marketing” is, and what exactly it means from the perspective of a brand.
+Get your influencer marketing questions ready.
+To begin let’s first summarize what exactly “influencer marketing” is, and what it means from the perspective of a brand.
 Influencer marketing is the partnering of popular social media users with various brands in an effort to shape the audience/consumer’s purchase decisions and behaviors.

 Given that popular social media users hold a level of influence over their followers, they are a great source of marketing for businesses.
-In this blog, I will outline all the frequently asked questions pertaining to influencer marketing to allow you to increase your understating and optimize for brand’s income and engagements.
+In this blog, we outline all the frequently asked influencer marketing questions to allow you to increase your understanding and optimize your brand’s income and engagements.

 The difference lies within the type of work influencers vs brand ambassadors do.
 Influencers treat their blogs or social media networks as a business, with their “consumers” being their many followers.
 An influencer typically runs short term brand deals and campaigns.
 Brand ambassadors, however, may not have as large of a following and tend to work with brands for longer periods of time.
 Ambassadors are typically paid on a retainer basis or for representing a brand in a loud and proud fashion.

 3. What are the top qualities to look for in an influencer?

 This is another very common influencer marketing question.
 There are many factors that go into selecting the right influencer for a campaign.
 Two of the biggest factors are engagement and professionalism.
 It’s important that an influencer is interacting with the right audiences and that they’ll be reliable enough to carry out your campaign effectively.
 While different brands might have more important factors to focus on when making their selections, these two should always be considered.